- Investor Relations

 - Investor Relations Contacts

-The Chairman of the Supervisory Board, Dr Manfred Schneider, coordinates the work of the plenary Supervisory Board and chairs its meetings.
+The Chairman of the Supervisory Board coordinates the work of the plenary Supervisory Board and chairs its meetings.
 He is responsible for ensuring that resolutions passed by the Supervisory Board and its committees are duly executed and he is authorised to issue the statements on behalf of the Supervisory Board required to implement the resolutions of the Supervisory Board and its committees.
+He is prepared to talk to investors, to an appropriate extent, about Supervisory Board-specific topics.
 The Chairman of the Supervisory Board maintains close contact with the Executive Board and the Chairman of the Executive Board in particular throughout the year, sharing information and ideas.

-Targets of the Supervisory Board regarding its composition
+Skills profile, targets of the Supervisory Board regarding its composition and diversity concept for the Board as a whole

 With operations in more than 100 countries, The Linde Group has a global footprint.
 To reflect this, at least five of the Supervisory Board members should have extensive international expertise.